 Elza's husband, Yaakov, him too a Witness/Survivor, was always prepared.
 He slept with a packed suitcase under his bed.
 He recalled that when the Nazis came they gave the Jews only a short time to pack for the "trip".
 Apparently he did not feel ready, so this time – he would be ready.
 For the rest of his life he slept with his suitcase under his bed so when the Nazis came again – he would be ready.

 He died from a heart attack

 at the bus stop, waiting for the bus that took him to his job at a factory in

 Israel.
 He was wearing the same winter coat that he brought with him from Europe.

 So Elza was the younger sister of Piri.
 Piri was a real beauty, so we were told, but she was murdered.
 After the war Zoltan married Klara, came to America, became Steve.

 And the past lay buried…

 My brother said he must speak with me.
 He described the pain.
-We did not know that Zoltan and Piri had two little girls, two little Angels.
+They found photos, two little girls, two little Angels.
 But the pictures could not tell a lie, they looked just like so many of our family, the same faces, the same features.
 And these two little girls were in so many many photographs with Steve and Piri.
-There is no other conclusion; they must have been the daughters.
+To this day we have not been able to identify them.